-The current Directors Messrs.
+The Directors holding office during the year, Messrs.
 D.Y.
-Schwarzmann who was a partner in PricewaterhouseCoopers LLP as at 31 December 2021, D N Rackham, who was a director in PricewaterhouseCoopers as at 31 December 2021 and P.A.B.
+Schwarzmann who was a partner in PricewaterhouseCoopers LLP as at 31 December 2022, D.N.
+Rackham, who was a director in PricewaterhouseCoopers LLP as at 31 December 2022 and P.A.B.
 Evans, who retired from the PricewaterhouseCoopers LLP partnership on 30 June 2007, received no remuneration from the Group.
 PricewaterhouseCoopers LLP are in receipt of fees for the provision of services to the Scheme Administrators as detailed in note 16(f).